XIII. Public Computer Use and Internet Protection Policies

 This policy replaces all previous computer use policies: approved July 2011.

-See also the Information Systems Policy (draft in progress June 2011) describing staff responsibilities and access to equipment including what the Library staff shall do to protect data and equipment.
+Related Policy: Information Systems Policy (draft in progress June 2011) describing staff responsibilities and access to equipment including what the Library staff shall do to protect data and equipment.